-1956 1960 1964 1968 1972 1976 CORTINA, ITALY SQUAW VALLEY, INNSBRUCK, GRENOBLE, FRANCE SAPPORO, JAPAN INNSBRUCK, The USSR dominated UNITED STATES AUSTRIA Venues for the Winter The huge sums given AUSTRIA the ice hockey.
-The A resort was built for Poor weather in this Games were spread by TV companies for The winter Games Austrian Toni Sailer the games.
-Walt resort meant that around the region.
-The rights to the Winter were transferred from won gold in all three Disney devised the thousands of tons of Frenchman Jean- Games paid for the Denver, CO, because Alpine titles. opening ceremony. snow had to be taken Claude Killy won all fabulous facilities in of spiraling costs. - to the ski runs. the Alpine events. this Japanese city.
-German skier Rosi MELBOURNE, ROME, ITALY Mittermaier won two AUSTRALIA The games were TOKYO, JAPAN MEXICO CITY, MUNICH, GERMANY golds and a silver.
-The summer Games broadcast live on The Japanese spared MEXICO Seventeen people were the first held European TV.
-Cassius no expense, building The high altitude died in a terrorist MONTREAL, CANADA outside Europe or the Clay (Muhammad Ali) a new road system meant that distance attack on the Israeli There was extra US.
-Quarantine rules won gold in the around Tokyo.
-The runners struggled to team.
-In the games, security at the Games prevented horses boxing.
-Abebe Bikila flame was lit by a breathe in the thin air. the U.S. swimmer because of the events from entering the won the marathon student who was born It helped Bob Beamon Mark Spitz won seven of 1972.
-On the track, security at the Games because of the events of 1972.
-On the track, Lasse Virén repeated his 1972 5,000-m and 10,000-m double. to a long-jump world record, which lasted until 1991.
+1956 1960 1964 1968 1972 1976 CORTINA, ITALY The USSR dominated the ice hockey.
+The Austrian Toni Sailer won gold in all three Alpine titles.
+SQUAW VALLEY, UNITED STATES A resort was built for the games.
+Walt Disney devised the opening ceremony.
+INNSBRUCK, AUSTRIA Poor weather in this resort meant that thousands of tons of snow had to be taken GRENOBLE, FRANCE Venues for the Winter Games were spread around the region.
+The Frenchman Jean- Claude Killy won all SAPPORO, JAPAN The huge sums given by TV companies for rights to the Winter Games paid for the fabulous facilities in INNSBRUCK, AUSTRIA The winter Games were transferred from Denver, CO, because of spiraling costs.
+MELBOURNE, AUSTRALIA ROME, ITALY The games were to the ski runs.
+TOKYO, JAPAN the Alpine events.
+MEXICO CITY, this Japanese city.
+MUNICH, GERMANY German skier Rosi Mittermaier won two golds and a silver.
+The summer Games broadcast live on The Japanese spared MEXICO Seventeen people 0 were the first held outside Europe or the US.
+Quarantine rules European TV.
+Cassius Clay (Muhammad Ali) won gold in the no expense, building a new road system around Tokyo.
+The The high altitude meant that distance runners struggled to died in a terrorist attack on the Israeli team.
+In the games, MONTREAL, CANADA There was extra security at the Games prevented horses boxing.
+Abebe Bikila flame was lit by a breathe in the thin air. the U.S. swimmer because of the events of 1972.
+On the track, Lasse Virén repeated his 1972 5,000-m and 10,000-m double. student who was born near Hiroshima in 1945 on the day the atomic bomb fell.
+It helped Bob Beamon to a long-jump world record, which lasted until 1991.
+Mark Spitz won seven golds and the Soviet gymnast Olga Korbut won three.
+20